abishek/bookmarks-manager/README.md

 10. More logging.
 Example configuration to use [log4cl](https://github.com/sharplispers/log4cl) instead of default [verbose](https://shinmera.github.io/verbose/).

 For css, I use tailwindcss.
 I'll share the tailwind sources soon.
 It is pretty much vanilla tailwind compile.

+## 31 Oct 2019

+- Removed all framework dependence.
+I plan to try vanilla hunchentoot interface.
+- Code is back by a few days in the sense it doesn't serve up a page now.